 What will their purpose be?

 Having a specific purpose in mind should be at the core of everything your company does, and hiring an intern is no different.
 Before you hire, think about what goal or project should be completed by the end of the internship.

 Having this end vision will help you formulate intermediate plans and tasks for the intern to accomplish.
 Interns want their work to have value and mean something.
 If they are coming to the office each day and doing meaningless tasks, or there is nothing for them to do, they’re not going to be too happy about it!

 On the other hand, when an intern has a positive experience with your company, it can lead to good things.
 Properly structured internships that successfully add value to your company will give interns a sense of accomplishment.
 They’ll be more likely to share their good experience with people they know, leading to increased publicity for your company and potentially even more future interns.

-Not only did I learn nothing of value through the whole experience, I had to pay quite a bit for or travel, room and board expenses out of my own pocket as well.
+Not only did I learn little of value through the whole experience, but I also had to pay quite a bit for or travel, room and board expenses out of my own pocket as well.
 Needless to say, it was a waste of my time and talent and I made sure all other future interns knew to stay away from them!

 Do you have the capacity for interns?

 If your company has interns, you will need someone to manage and take care of them.
 If you yourself are too busy to walk them through their tasks, then someone else is required to use time and energy that could be put toward other activities to manage them.

 The person you choose for this intern manager position should have leadership skills and a thorough understanding of your company.
 Taking a trained employee off a task to manage untrained newbies could be detrimental to your company and could cause lasting repercussions such as bad reviews and branding which can negatively impact the image of your brand.